shubham1091/Python_for_everybody/Getting_Started/Chapter_Two/definition.md

 # Variables

 - A variable is a named place in the memory where a programmer can store<br>
-  data and leter retrieve the data using the variable "name"
+  data and letter retrieve the data using the variable "name"

 - Programmers get to choose the name of the variables